biohackathon-japan/bh23-glyco/paper/paper.md

 ## Update of Glyco-tools

 * GlycanBuilder2, a glycan structure drawing tool, and GlycoWorkbench, a semi-automatic interpretation and annotation tool for glycan mass spectra, have a problem that they do not work on AppleSilicon-based Mac.
+Since this problem was caused by the libraries used, I was able to get it to work by compiling on x86_64 and using Rosetta.
-*
+* In addition, by preparing the application in .app format, the software can be started with a double-click of the mouse without using the command line.

 ![Caption for BioHackrXiv logo figure](./biohackrxiv.png)